Pathly-Travel/pahtly-app/docs/LOCAL_DEVELOPMENT.md

 # Local Development with DDEV

-Complete guide for setting up and running the Laravel DTO application locally using DDEV.
+Complete guide for setting up and running the Pathly App locally using DDEV.

 ## 🐳 What is DDEV?